jtsimoes/EGS/frontend/README.md

 To run, simply type in the terminal:

-    $ python main.py
+    $ uvicorn main:app --reload

-After that, the app should be running on browser `localhost` at port 80 (default for HTTP)
+After that, the app should be running on browser `localhost` at port 8000.

+For a production environment, you should remove the flag `--reload` and, if needed, you can custom the host and the port where you want to run the app:

+    $ uvicorn main:app --host 0.0.0.0 --port 80